50th G7 summit: Events leading to the summit

 On 7 February 2024, a G7 Trade Minister's meeting was held via videoconference.
 A joint communiqué was issued, reaffirming the ministers' commitment to reforming the WTO and addressing global trade challenges.

 On 17 February, the G7 Foreign Ministers met informally at the Munich Security Conference.
 As Chair of the meeting, Italy's Minister for Foreign Affairs Antonio Tajani released a statement.
 The ministers expressed "unwavering support" to Ukraine's sovereignty and demanded clarification on the death of Alexei Navalny.
 They also addressed regional conflicts in the Middle East and the Red Sea, condemning terrorist attacks and reporting concerns about Iran's nuclear program.

 On 24 February, on the second anniversary of Russia's invasion of Ukraine, the first G7 Leaders videoconference was held.
 Prime Minister Giorgia Meloni, Chair of the meeting, attended from Kyiv along with Prime Minister Justin Trudeau of Canada, President of the European Commission Ursula von der Leyen, and President Volodymyr Zelensky of Ukraine.
 A leaders' statement was released after the conference.

 Turkish President Recep Tayyip Erdoğan, who has long criticized Israel's actions in the Gaza Strip, tried to draw attention to the ongoing Gaza war.

+Outcomes

+G7 leaders agreed to make $50 billion of loans available to Ukraine by leveraging revenue generated by immobilised Russian sovereign assets.
+They also backed a proposal for an immediate ceasefire in Gaza, the release of hostages, increased humanitarian assistance and a path towards a two-state solution.

+Leaders launched the Energy for Growth in Africa initiative, the Apulia Food Systems Initiative and a G7 coalition to prevent and counter the smuggling of migrants.
+They also called for an action plan on the use of artificial intelligence in the workplace and supported implementation of the international code of conduct for organisations developing advanced AI systems.
+The summit's economic security language addressed non-market policies and global overcapacity, with China a recurring focus in the final communiqué.